GerritGeeraerts/markdown-cv/index_django.md

 `2024` <span style="font-size:1.2em;">**AI Developer**</span>, Cronos (SUMSUM)
 - As part of my becode training I completed my 3-month internship at Cronos (SUMSUM) with a focus on Large Language Models Applications.
 - **AI-Powered Sales Enablement Chatbot**: Developed and deployed a Retrieval Augmented Generation chatbot designed to let businesses experience the capabilities of AI by interacting with their own business data, websites, and uploaded documents.
-- **Project Manager Assistant Chatbot**: Designed and developed an AI-powered Project Manager Assistant chatbot leveraging a collaborative **multi-agent** system to enhance client communication.
-The solution enables project managers to ask complex, context-specific queries, with the agents working together to retrieve relevant data, synthesize insights, and dynamically generate reports enriched with visual elements such as charts and tables.
-This reduces client inquiry response times by automating manual research and delivering real-time, data-driven reports.
+- **Project Manager Assistant Chatbot**: Developed and deployed an AI-powered Project Manager Assistant.
+Enabling project managers to ask complex, context-specific queries, with the agents working together to retrieve relevant data, synthesize insights, and dynamically generate reports enriched with visual elements such as charts and tables.
 - **Skills**: **Python**, **Git**, **RAG**, Ragas, **LLM Agents**, **GenAI**, AWS, Docker, Streamlit, LLM, Bash, Langchain, LangGraph, LangSmith, Elastic Search, Pytorch, Linux

-`2024` <span style="font-size:1.2em;">**Data Engineer Trainee**</span>, BeCode
-- A full-time 6-month AI training with a focus on data engineering, we worked mostly on projects
-- **Credit Card Churning**: Designed and deployed an Azure ML infrastructure using Terraform to predict customer credit card churn.
-Automated provisioning of cloud resources and integrated with ML Flow for experiment tracking and model management.
-Leveraged CatBoost for churn prediction, implemented MLOps best practices for seamless workflows.
-- **Immo Price Prediction App**: Developed and deployed a housing price prediction app utilizing a machine learning model.
-Hosted the prediction model on a FastAPI-based backend.
-Designed a user-friendly front-end with Streamlit, enabling interaction with the model through an intuitive interface.
-- **Housing Price Prediction with ML**: Machine learning project focused on predicting housing prices by building a robust data pipeline and thoroughly exploring and optimizing various models.
-Feature engineering, Hyperparameter tuning, exploring different models (including Linear Regression, Random Forest, and CatBoost)
-- **Wine Market Analysis**: Collaboratively built an OLAP database from an OLTP source to power a Streamlit dashboard, enabling wine trend analysis, top wine selection.
-- **ArcelorMittal Job Fair Chatbot**: Developed a chatbot leveraging a Scrapy scraper to extract data from ArcelorMittal’s website and job database.
-The bot starts out by encouraging the user to ask questions about the company, and than nudges the user into sharing interest and skills to match with job openings.
-In the background the bot uses vector similarity to match the user’s skills with the job openings.
-- **Skills**: **API**, **Python**, **Azure**, Scrum, Docker, ETL, Bash, SQL, Terraform, Kubernetes, Linux, Selenium, Kanban, GPT, **MLOps**, MLflow, ML, NumPy, Pandas, FastAPI, Streamlit, LLM, RAG, Playwright, Catboost, Pydantic, Scikit Learn, Catboost, Scrapy, Neo4j

-`2024` <span style="font-size:1.2em;">**System Engineer**</span>, Viso Cor Mariae
-- Volunteered to analyze IT infrastructure, create a roadmap, and start on implementing
-- **Skills**: **Azure**, Powershell

 `2019-2023` <span style="font-size:1.2em;">**System Engineer / Developer**</span>, VGC
 - Worked on digitalizing education and managing IT infrastructure.
+- **Application Self-Service**: Developing scripts to install applications, enabling users to install software through a self-service portal.
 - **Mobile Device Management**: Introduction of Ipads in the organization, research possible MDM solutions and implementation.
+- **Automated Inventory**: Developed an automated inventory system that hooked into Lansweeper for improving asset management and oversight.
-Developed a program to sync accounts and groups with existing systems and a barcodes system for fast inventory management and reallocating iPads.
+- **Sync**: Developed an application to sync accounts and groups with existing systems and a barcodes system for fast inventory management and reallocating iPads.
 Extending Wi-Fi infrastructure.
-- **Automated Inventory**: Developed an automated inventory system that hooked into Lansweeper for improving asset management and oversight.
-- **Application Self-Service**: Programming scripts to streamline the creation of Intune packages, enabling users to install software through a self-service portal.
+- **Give Trainings**: Motivate and train teachers to work with modern education tools like iPads.
 - **Cloud Migration**: Creating a more maintenance friendly environment by merging and migrating multiple domains, sub-nets and servers to the (Azure) cloud, with a minimal impact on the end user.
 Moving DNS, DHCP to Firewall, moving local ad, file and print server to the cloud.
-- **Give Trainings**: Motivate and train teachers to work with modern education tools like iPads.
 - **Network Management**: Collaborated closely with our parent organization to manage our Wi-Fi, LAN, WAN, firewalls.
 - **Skills**: **Azure**, **Python**, **Git**, Powershell, Django(ORM **SQLAlchemy**), Docker, SQL, HTML, CSS, Selenium, Teaching, Network, Active Directory, Windows Server, Programming